loop

 loop (n : number) in (low : number) .. (high : number), code block

-The loop keyword defines an iteration variable over a segment of integer values.
-The boundaries are inclusive.
+The loop keyword defines an iteration variable over a range of integer values.
+The boundaries are inclusive, and must contain between 1 and 10 values.

 s = 0